mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 %/project.environments%
 ```

-In this example, we write the variables `MIA_CMS_IMAGE_NAME` only if cmsImageName is set in the company.
+In this example, we write the variable `MIA_CMS_IMAGE_NAME` only if `cmsImageName` is set in the company.

-All the section between `%#project.environments%` and `%/project.environments%` will be written for `n` times, where `n` is the number of environments.
-So, inside the environment, you could use the environment specific fields.
+All sections between `%#project.environments%` and `%/project.environments%` will be written for `n` times, where `n` is the number of environments.
+So, inside the environment, you can use the environment specific fields.
 For other possibilities, please check [mustache.js](https://github.com/janl/mustache.js) documentation.

 You may want to write a file or a folder for every environment.
-To enable this, you could write the file name (or folder) in template as `%envId%`.
-This will be interpolated for every environment.
+To enable that, you can write the file name (or folder) in the template as `%envId%`, and it will be interpolated for every environment.
-The interpolation data in those files are the environments fields at the first level (as in `mustache.js` sections), with the project as a key for every environment.
+The interpolation data in those files includes the environments fields at the first level (as in `mustache.js` sections), with the project as a key for every environment.

 ## Project creation

-Once you have a provider, company and a template correctly configured, you are able to create a new project using the `Create project` button in the Home area of Console.
+Once you have provider, company, and template correctly configured, you are able to create a new project using the `Create project` button in the Home area of the Console.

 ![new-project-cards-headers](img/new-project-cards-headers.png)

-The project creation is divided in different steps:
+The project creation is divided in four different steps.

-### Step 1 **General**
+### Step 1: **General**

 In this step, you are required to insert the general information about your new project:

-* **Company** (*required*): you have to select, from a list of pre-configured Companies, your Company, which enables you to keep the same configuration for different projects.
+* **Company** (*required*): you are required to select, from a list of pre-configured companies, your company, which enables you to keep the same configuration for different projects;
-* **Project Name** (*required*): the name of your project, which will be shown in the project card in the Home section of Console.
+* **Project name** (*required*): the name of your project, which will be shown in the project card in the Home section of the Console;
-* **Description** (*optional*): this is the description of your new project, which will be shown in the project card in the Home section of Console.
+* **Description**: the description of your project, which will be shown in the project card in the Home section of the Console.

 ![create-project1](img/create-project1.png)

-### Step 2 **Repository**
+### Step 2: **Repository**

-In this step, it is indicated the location of your new project and you have to choose its Template:
+In this step, it is indicated the location of your new project and you have to choose its template:

-* **Git Provider** : this field represents the provider id used by your chosen company.
+* **Git Provider**: this field represents the provider ID used by your chosen company (e.g. *gitlab*, *github*, *azure-devops*, *bitbucket*);

-* **Git repo path** (*required*, field not editable): this is the path, calculated from project name and company, where the configuration will be saved on GitLab.
-It specifies the location of your project on GitLab.
+* **Git repo path**: this is the path, calculated from project name and company, where the configuration will be saved on the Git provider.
+It specifies the location of your project on the Git provider website;

-* **Visibility** (*required*, field not editable): the visibility states the status of your project once it will be saved in Gitlab.
-If it is `internal`, all the internal users of the Gitlab instance could see the project.
-If it is `private`, only who has access to the repository can see the project.
+* **Visibility**: the visibility states the status of your project once it will be saved on the Git provider.
+If it is `internal`, all the internal users of the Git provider instance can see the project.
+If it is `private`, only who has access to the repository can see the project;

-* **Template** (*required*): you have to select, from a list of pre-configured Templates, your Template, which enables you to use pre-filled configurations for your project.
+* **Template** (*required*): you have to select, from a list of pre-configured templates, your template, which enables you to use pre-filled configurations for your project.

 :::tip
 If you are using the PaaS Mia-Platform Console, two main templates are available: one with all the core services, and the other which is similar, but without CMS.
 More information about how to use them at [the bottom of this page](#setup-paas-templates).